 - The right to apply for vocational rehabilitation services.

 - The right to be treated with respect.

-- The right to be evaluated fairly and completely to have your eligibility determined.
+- The right to be evaluated fairly and completely to have eligibility determined.

 - The right to receive a determination of eligibility for vocational rehabilitation services within 60 days of application or agree to extend this period of time.

-- The right to know why you are considered ineligible for services.
+- The right to know why the worker is considered ineligible for services.

 - The right to be referred to other agencies and facilities as appropriate.